Bayern preparations for PSG hit by injuries, speculation

 Flick warned Friday that he will not answer any questions on the subject and engaged in a verbal spat with Sky reporter Patrick Wasserziehr on Saturday before Bayern’s 1-1 draw with Union Berlin in the Bundesliga.

 “Next question!”
-Flick responded again and again to Wasserziehr’s queries about whether he will still be at Bayern next season, or if he will fulfill his contract as Bayern’s sporting leadership changes.
+Flick responded again and again to Wasserziehr’s queries about whether he will still be at Bayern next season, or if he will fulfill his contract if Bayern’s sporting leadership changes.

 Flick has a contract to 2023 at Bayern but the Germany coaching position will be vacant after Joachim Löw finally steps down after this summer’s European Championship.
 Flick was previously Löw’s assistant from 2006 to 2014 and the relative serenity of the national team position may appeal after nearly two stressful seasons at Bayern.

-On Friday he complained that his squad isn’t as strong this season as it was last year, when he led Bayern to a Champions League, Bundesliga and German Cup triple in his first season.
+On Friday, he said that his squad isn’t as strong this season as it was last year, when he led Bayern to a Champions League, Bundesliga and German Cup triple in his first season.

+Though Flick said since that he wanted to draw attention to the current team’s achievements, it was widely seen as another attack on Salihamidžić, who is responsible for Bayern’s player signings.

 Salihamidžić’s summer signings have also barely featured under Flick.
 Marc Roca was supposed to help make up for Thiago Alcântara’s departure for Liverpool, Brazilian winger Douglas Costa returned after departing unwanted in 2017, and French defender Bouna Sarr has largely watched from the sidelines.
 It was noteworthy that Flick did not even bring Sarr on against PSG in the first leg when Benjamin Pavard was clearly struggling with an injury.

-Fellow defender Jérôme Boateng was told the same day his contract will not be extended at the end of the season.
+Fellow defender Jérôme Boateng was told earlier that day his contract will not be extended at the end of the season.
 Of all Bayern’s defenders, only David Alaba – who is also leaving – has made more Bundesliga appearances than the 32-year-old Boateng, whom Flick would reportedly like to keep at the club.

 Flick’s biggest immediate concern is top-scorer Robert Lewandowski’s knee injury, sustained while the Poland star was away on international duty.
 With 35 goals in 25 Bundesliga appearances this season, it’s arguable that Lewandowski would have made more of Bayern’s chances had he been available for the first leg against PSG.
 Lewandowski, who returned to running drills on Monday, will not be fit in time.